SpongeBob's Truth or Square: Plot

-To get out of the air shaft, SpongeBob molds Squidward, Patrick, and Mr. Krabs into a battering ram to bust out of the shaft, and he finally makes it out, only to find that all the customers have left after waiting for so long without getting any food.
+To get out of the air vents, SpongeBob molds Squidward, Patrick, and Mr. Krabs into a battering ram and breaks out of the shaft, only to find that all the customers have left after waiting too long without getting any food.
 Mr. Krabs is heartbroken, but SpongeBob manages to summon all the customers back as he sings a song called "O Krusty Krab".
-Meanwhile, Plankton finds the perfect opportunity to steal the Krabby Patty secret formula.
-He fails, having been caught by Mr. Krabs.
+Meanwhile, Plankton finds the perfect opportunity to steal the Krabby Patty secret formula, but fails, having been caught by Mr. Krabs.
 The "Eleventy-Seventh" anniversary celebration then goes ahead.

 Throughout the special, Patchy the Pirate attempts to hold a celebration of the tenth anniversary of when he started the SpongeBob fan club, and attempts to bring in SpongeBob himself.
 When Patchy is told SpongeBob is not coming, he vows to get him by any means necessary.
 He travels to Bikini Bottom, but ends up getting eaten by a whale.
-Inside the whale, he watches some old tapes of the show before the whale sneezes him out, sending him flying back to the studio, where he dreams of meeting SpongeBob.
+Inside the whale, he watches some old tapes of the show (including a theme song for Squidward, Patrick, and Mr. Krabs) before the whale sneezes him out, sending him flying back to the studio, where he dreams of meeting SpongeBob.
 He wakes up and decides he will never meet his hero, but his guests assure him otherwise, causing him to faint again.